mwiet/mwiet.github.io/_pages/cv.md

 Leadership roles
 ======
 * Apr.
 2024-Now Co-coordinator of charge-transfer inefficiency efforts in the Euclid consortium
 * Jun.
-2023-Now Co-ead of variable depth modelling project in the Euclid consortium
+2023-Now Co-lead of variable depth modelling project in the Euclid consortium
 * Jan.
 2021-Now Coordinator for the Kilo-Degree Survey numerical covariance efforts
 * Jan.
 2021-Now Coordinator of the Kilo-Degree Survey simulation-based inference team
 * Sep.
 2021- Jun.
 2022: Co-organiser of the cosmology journal club - University College London (UK)